 It would seem logical that periods of global warming in Earth’s history started the extinction pulses that defined the geological record.
 However, that’s not the case as a report that was published this week proves.
-The warming of Earth is accompanied by an increased biodiversity.
+The warming of the Earth is accompanied by increased biodiversity.
 That doesn’t mean that the mass extinction pulses won’t take place.

 The scientists published their findings in the journal Proceedings of the National Academy of Sciences.
 Evolutionary ecologist and lead author Peter Mayhew and his team discovered the findings by examining the number of known families of marine invertebrates, as well as sea-surface temperatures over the course of 540 million years on Earth.

 They found out that when temperatures were high, biodiversity increased.
 When global temperatures fell, biodiversity declined.
 This result actually contradicts earlier work, including findings from Mayhew.

 Earlier work measured fossil diversity by tallying the first and last appearances of each group of species, which assumed that the creatures existed during the intervening years.
 Once again, this sounds logical but overlooks the fact that some geological time periods are better studied than others.